Schur sector of Argyres-Douglas theory and $W$-algebra

 We have now an associated scheme and an associated variety defined from Zhu's $C_2$ algebra

-Recall that $X_V$ is a Poisson variety.
-If $X_V$ is smooth, one may view $X_V$ as a complex-analytic manifold equipped with a holomorphic Poisson structure, and for each point $x\in X_V$, there is a well-defined symplectic $S_x$ leaf through $x$, which is the set of points that can be reached from $x$ by going along Hamiltonian flows.
+$X_V$ is a Poisson variety\cite{Li2005,Ara2012}.
+If $X_V$ is a smooth variety, one may view $X_V$ as a complex-analytic manifold equipped with a holomorphic Poisson structure, and for each point $x\in X_V$, there is a well-defined symplectic $S_x$ leaf through $x$, which is the set of points that can be reached from $x$ by going along Hamiltonian flows.
 If $X_V$ is not necessarily smooth, let $Sing(X_V)$ be the singular locus of $X$, and for any $k\geq 1$ define inductively $Sing^k(X_V):=Sing(Sing^{k-1}(X_V))$.
 We get a finite partition

-where the strata $X_V^k:=Sing^{k-1}(X_V) Sing^k(X_V)$ are smooth analytic varieties.
-It is known that each $X_V^k$ inherits a Poisson structure.
+where the strata $X_V^k:=Sing^{k-1}(X_V) Sing^k(X_V)$ are smooth analytic varieties (more details can be found in \cite{Musta_a_2001,Ein2006,Ishii2011}).
+It is known that each $X_V^k$ inherits a Poisson structure \cite{Ara2012}.
 So for any point of $x\in X_V^k$ there is a well-defined symplectic leaf $S_x\subset X_V^k$.
 In this way one defines symplectic leaves on an arbitrary Poisson variety.

-A \textbf{lisse} VOA is defined as the VOA such that $\dim(X_V)=0$.
+A \textbf{lisse} VOA is defined as the VOA such that $\dim(X_V)=0$ (see for example \cite{Li2005,BeilinsonPre,MR3456698}).
 A rational VOA has to be lisse, but it is an open problem to prove that lisse VOA has to be rational.
 A quasi-lisse VOA is defined as the VOA whose associated variety $X_V$ has finite number of symplectic leaves.
 Quasi-lisse VOA has many interesting properties \cite{Arakawa2016Quasi,Beem:2017ooy}: \begin{itemize} \item The VOA is strongly finitely generated. \item The Virasoro vector $\omega_V$ is nilpotent in $R_V$. \item There are finite number of ordinary modules, and they transform nicely under modular transformations.
 A weak $V$-module $(M, Y_M)$ is called \emph{ordinary} if $L_0$ acts semi-simply on $M$, any $L_0$-eigenspace $M_\Delta$ of $M$ of eigenvalue $\Delta\in\mathbb{C}$ is finite-dimensional, and for any $\Delta\in\mathbb{C}$, $M_{\Delta-n}=0$ for all sufficiently large $n\in \mathbb{Z}$. \item The character satisfies a modular differential equation. \end{itemize}